engie/engie.github.io/_posts/2012-07-06-GitHub-on-KVM.markdown

 It's worth noting that GitHub *do not* support running GitHub Enterprise under the KVM hypervisor.

 ### Expanding Disk Image (added 2012/07/20)
-The disk image can also be converted to RAW format with qemu-img, and they written directly to an LVM volume (using dd), then the virtual machine can boot off that.
+The disk image can also be converted to RAW format with qemu-img, and then written directly to an LVM volume (using dd), then the virtual machine can boot off that.
 If more space is required in the GitHub machine then you can:
 1. Copy the 10GB RAW image into a Volume Group that is bigger - say 100GB
 1. Boot up GitHub & log in with SSH
 1. Run ghe-grow-root -d /dev/vda6